fndomitrovic/update_arcgis_layers/README.md

   - location: ArcGIS Project geodatabase

 ## Building an Open Street Map Overpass API query
 Open Street Map's Overpass API has its own internal query language, Overpass QL, to query and retrieve OSM data.
 For this project, I used ChatGPT to help build the query with the correct Overpass API syntax.

+Overpass API also has a web interface, Overpass Turbo.
+From Overpass Turbo, you can view and edit queries without having to go through the ArcGIS Python script.

 Each line of the core of an Overpass QL has three components:
 1. data type